Renormalized Energy and Asymptotic Expansion of Optimal Logarithmic Energy on the Sphere: Consequence: the Logarithmic Energy on the Sphere

 \section{Consequence: the Logarithmic Energy on the Sphere}

-As we have an asymptotic expansion of the minimum of the Hamiltonian $w_n$ where minimizers can be in the whole plane -- not only in a compact set as in the classical case -- we will use the inverse stereographic projection from $\R^2$ to a sphere in order to determine the asymptotic expansion of optimal logarithmic energy on sphere.
+The asymptotic expansion of the minimum of the Hamiltonian $w_n$ in the case of weakly confining potential that we have --- where the minimizing points are allowed to fill the whole plane instead of being confined to a fixed compact set as in the classical case --- allows through the use of the inverse stereographic projection (as in \cite{Electsphere}, \cite{Dragnev:2002}, \cite{Hardy}) to determine the asymptotic expansion of the optimal logarithmic energy on sphere.